Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

 \subsection{Contractible graphs}

-\begin{definition} A birational transformation $\phi$ is a {\em birational morphism} (or {\em domination}) if no blowup participates in $\phi$.
+\begin{definition} A birational transformation $\phi:\Gamma\dasharrow \Gamma'$ is a {\em birational morphism} (or {\em a domination}) if no blowup participates in $\phi$.
 In this case we write $\phi:\Gamma\to \Gamma'$.
-Notice that a birational morphism of graphs is surjective.
-If, moreover, $\phi$ is composed only of blowdowns then we say that $\phi$ is a \emph{contraction}.
-The contractions form a proper subset of the set of birational morphisms. \end{definition} \begin{remark} The composition of birational morphisms (resp., contractions) of weighted graphs is a birational morphism (resp., a contraction). \end{remark} \begin{definition} A connected weighted graph $\Gamma$ is said to be {\em contractible} if either $\Gamma$ consists of a single $(-1)$-vertex with no loop, or there exists a contraction of $\Gamma$ to a graph consisting of a single $(-1)$-vertex with no loop. \end{definition} The following lemma is well known. \begin{lemma} Let $\Gamma$ be a weighted graph. \begin{enumerate} \item[(a)] If $\Gamma$ is contractible, then $\Gamma$ is a tree with only rational vertices.
-Furthermore, the intersection form $I(\Gamma)$ is negative definite of discriminant 1. \item[(b)] Conversely, if $\Gamma$ is a tree with only rational vertices and negative definite intersection form $I(\Gamma)$ of discriminant 1, then $\Gamma$ is contractible. \item[(c)] Contracting at most linear $(-1)$-vertex of a contractible graph with at least two vertices yields a contractible graph and so does a blowup of a contractible graph.
+If, moreover, $\phi$ is composed only of blowdowns then we say that $\phi$ is a \textit{contraction}.
+So, contractions are birational morphisms, but an isomorphism of graphs is not a contraction. \end{definition} \begin{remark} The composition of birational morphisms (resp., contractions) of weighted graphs is a birational morphism (resp., a contraction). \end{remark} \begin{definition} A weighted graph $\Gamma$ is called \textit{minimal} if any birational morphism $\Gamma\to\Gamma'$ is in fact an isomorphism.
+A graph $\Gamma$ is minimal if and only if it has no at most linear $(-1)$-vertex.
+Clearly, any weighted graph $\Gamma$ dominates a minimal one called a \textit{minimal model} of $\Gamma$. \end{definition} A simple example of a minimal weighted graph is a graph consisting of a single vertex $v$ and a loop, cf. Example \ref{deformations-remark}.
+Indeed, an at most linear $(-1)$-vertex has no incident loop, see Definition \ref{def:vertices}. \begin{definition} A connected weighted graph $\Gamma$ with at least two vertices is said to be {\em contractible} if there exists a contraction of $\Gamma$ to a graph $\Gamma'$ that consists of a single $(-1)$-vertex with no incident loop; the latter graph $\Gamma'$ also is considered to be contractible. \end{definition} The following lemma is well known. \begin{lemma} Let $\Gamma$ be a weighted graph. \begin{enumerate} \item[(a)] If $\Gamma$ is contractible, then $\Gamma$ is a tree with only rational vertices.
+Furthermore, the intersection form $I(\Gamma)$ is negative definite of discriminant 1. \item[(b)] Conversely, if $\Gamma$ is a tree with only rational vertices and negative definite intersection form $I(\Gamma)$ of discriminant 1, then $\Gamma$ is contractible. \item[(c)] Contracting an at most linear $(-1)$-vertex of a contractible graph with at least two vertices yields a contractible graph and so does a blowup of a contractible graph.
 Thus, the contractibility is a birational invariant. \end{enumerate} \end{lemma} \begin{proof} To show the first assertion in (a) it suffices to look at the reconstruction process of blowups starting from the graph which consists of a single isolated $(-1)$-vertex.
-The second assertion follows from \cite[Section 3, Proposition]{Hi}.
+The second assertion follows from \cite[Section 3, Proposition and Theorem]{Hi}.
 We address \cite[Proposition 1.20]{Ru} and \cite[Remark 4.8, formula (17)]{FKZ-graphs} for statement (b).
-Statement (c) follows e.g. from (b) due to \cite[Remark 4.8, formula (17)]{FKZ-graphs}; cf. also \cite[Section 3, Proposition]{Hi}. \end{proof} The next corollary is immediate. \begin{corollary} For a contractible weighted graph $\Gamma$ the following hold. \begin{enumerate} \item[(a)] The weight of every vertex $v$ of $\Gamma$ is negative. \item[(b)] No two $(-1)$-vertices of $\Gamma$ are neighbors. \item[(c)] Every $(-1)$-vertex $v$ of $\Gamma$ is at most linear. \item[(d)] If $\Gamma$ contains at least two vertices, then every $(-1)$-vertex of $\Gamma$ is contracted in any process of contraction of $\Gamma$ to a graph which consists of a single isolated $(-1)$-vertex. \end{enumerate} \end{corollary}
+Statement (c) follows e.g. from (b) due to \cite[Remark 4.8, formula (17)]{FKZ-graphs}; cf. also \cite[Section 3, Proposition]{Hi}. \end{proof} The next corollary is immediate. \begin{corollary} For a contractible weighted graph $\Gamma$ the following hold. \begin{enumerate} \item[(a)] The weight of every vertex $v$ of $\Gamma$ is negative. \item[(b)] No two $(-1)$-vertices of $\Gamma$ are neighbors. \item[(c)] Every $(-1)$-vertex $v$ of $\Gamma$ is at most linear. \item[(d)] If $\Gamma$ contains at least two vertices, then every $(-1)$-vertex of $\Gamma$ is contracted in any process of contraction of $\Gamma$ to a graph that consists of a single $(-1)$-vertex with no incident loop. \end{enumerate} \end{corollary}